jarontai/dash/README.md

 # Dash - A tiny interpreter written in Dart.

 Dash is a interpreter fully build with [Dart](https://dart.dev).
-Dash is also a toy language which is a subset of the [Dart](https://dart.dev) language.
+Dash is also a small dynamic language which is a subset of the [Dart](https://dart.dev) language.

 ## Language